boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 The package has been tested under [ROS 2] Foxy and Ubuntu 20.04.
 The bridge is compatible with ROKIT Locator version 1.6.
 If you have an earlier version, see [Support of earlier versions of ROKIT Locator](#support-of-earlier-versions-of-rokit-locator).
+For later versions the bridge is available for ROS 2 Humble and Ubuntu 22.04.
+Foxy is no longer supported.

 ## Quick Start